 \subsection{Benders decomposition for two-stage stochastic problems}

 Benders decomposition (BD), first introduced in \citet{Benders1962}, is a decomposition technique to solve optimization problems. \citet{Slyke1969} first applied a variation of BD, termed the L-shaped method, to solve two-stage stochastic problems and potentially improve their computational tractability.
-Applied to energy planning with multiple scenarios, or weather years, the problem is decomposed into a master-problem (MP) addressing technology expansion, and a number of mutually independent sub-problems (SPs) for operation.
+In energy planning under climate uncertainty, BD decomposes the problem into a master-problem (MP) addressing technology expansion and several mutually independent sub-problems (SPs) for each scenario.
 Afterward, the MP and SPs are solved repeatedly to generate constraints, so-called Benders cuts, that are added to the MP until the algorithm converges \citep{Conejo2006}.

-In several applications of BD for energy planning models, each SP corresponds to a short time-span of the year, in some models as short as an hour \citep{Lohmann2016,Brandenberg2021,Skar2014}.
-However, such decomposition is not applicable when modeling high renewable shares and including seasonal storage, which creates dependencies across the entire year.
-Thus, an accurate representation of these dependencies requires that each SP covers operation for a specific weather year or scenario instead.
-Considering the high temporal detail of operation, this results in a simple MP and several large SPs.
-Furthermore, MP and SPs can contain both discrete and continuous variables, but in the MP at least renewable expansion is continuous considering the size of a single wind turbine or PV panel is small from a macro perspective.
+In existing applications of BD in energy planning models, each SP corresponds to a short time-period, in some models as short as an hour \citep{Skar2014,Lohmann2016,Brandenberg2021,Jacobson2023}.
+As already discussed, such decomposition is not applicable when modeling renewable systems dependent on energy storage.
+In this case, each SP must cover at least one year to account for seasonal storage.
+Combined with high temporal detail, this results in a simple MP and several large SPs.
+Furthermore, MP and SPs can contain discrete and continuous variables.
+However, in the MP, at least renewable expansion is continuous, considering the size of a single wind turbine or PV panel is small from a macro perspective.